Corona-IDE/flare-gradle-opertions-plugins/README.md

 Gradle plug-in to merge jacoco code coverages reports for multi-module projects

 There are many tools, such as CodeCov, which want to consume a single code coverage report.
 For projects using the Gradle sub-module pattern, this must be constructed via specialized tasks.
-The Flare Merged Coverage Reports plug-in reduces the boilerplate for this setup.
+The Flare Merged Coverage Reports plug-in reduces the boilerplate for this setup, adding a task to a project which depends on the testing tasks of all sub-projects and is automcatically run as part of the "build" task